 A further interest is any interest acquired after a significant interest is acquired in any of the above landholders.

-In respect of a private landholder, a relevant acquisition can also arise:
+In respect of a private landholder, a relevant acquisition can also arise where a person acquires:

-- Where a person acquires 50 per cent or more of certain economic benefits or entitlements in respect of the landholder and/or any of its land holdings, and
+- 50 per cent or more of certain economic benefits or entitlements in respect of the landholder, and

-- Where a person acquires control over the landholder, being the capacity to determine or influence the outcome of decisions about the landholder's financial and operating policies
+- control over the landholder, being the capacity to determine or influence the outcome of decisions about the landholder's financial and operating policies.

 What is an interest in a landholder?